RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Then retry running http://localhost/otobo/migration.pl.
 After the migration, return to the normal state by running ``ALTER USER otobo WITH NOSUPERUSER``.

-It is not clear yet, wheter the extended privileges have to be granted in every setup.
+It is not clear yet, whether the extended privileges have to be granted in every setup.

 .. seealso::